Human vs Chimp Memory: Full Cognitive Comparison & Evolution Guide

 Human and chimpanzee memory systems share deep evolutionary roots, yet they diverge sharply in structure, speed, and purpose.
 While humans excel in symbolic reasoning, long-term knowledge, and autobiographical detail, chimpanzees display astonishing strengths in ultra-fast visual memory and rapid spatial processing.

-I. The 7 Core Memory Systems: A Species-Level Comparison
+The Core Memory Systems: A Species-Level Comparison

 Memory is not a single structure but a constellation of independent systems shaped by evolution.
 Humans and chimpanzees each possess strengths optimized for their respective environments and lifestyles.